✓ New Member Discount

-Daron K. Roberts is a recovering NFL Coach, practicing leadership professor and hopeful triathlete.
+Daron K. Roberts (he/him) is a recovering NFL Coach, practicing leadership professor, and hopeful triathlete.
 He averages 100 keynote speeches a year.
-Daron and his wife corral five children every Saturday during their weekly "Donut Council" outings.
+Daron and his wife corral 5 children every Saturday during their weekly "Donut Council" outings.

 Hardback Sizes: 8in. x 10in.

 Printed in the USA

 Enjoy our podcasts.